 The good news is, meat like pork and chicken is everywhere in markets and supermarkets in Hong Kong, so keto protein is everywhere.
 Nuts and seeds are a common snack in the city, so indulge in some sunflower seeds.

-In terms of restaurants, you’ll find that street food vendors probably don’t know a whole lot about the fat and protein content of their dishes.
+In terms of restaurants, you’ll find that street food vendors probably don’t know a lot about their dishes’ fat and protein content.

-It’s up to you to figure out if it’s going to fit in with your keto food plan.
+It’s up to you to figure out if it will fit in with your keto food plan.
 Higher-end, more expensive restaurants should be able to give you a clear breakdown of ingredients so you can spot flour or starches in sauces, for example.

-Where do I buy keto foods in Hong Kong?
+1. Where to buy keto foods in Hong Kong

 Store HK Keto Foods Range